A Proud History

-To support its in-home community care services, PresCare Group acquires Adapt Health, specialists in injury and illness rehabilitation.
+In August, to support its in-home community care services, PresCare Group acquires Adapt Health Care, specialists in injury and illness rehabilitation.

 Following transformation of the Australian Aged Care sector, PresCare continues to evolve to meet the changing needs of the sector, re-positioning its brand to recognise the importance of people remaining independent no matter how old they are, and launches its first TV campaign across Qld.

 In December, construction begins at PresCare’s new residential facility in Townsville – now named Protea by PresCare.